-Once SAs and stock experts completed their reviews of the documents listed in Section 2.2, they were asked to inform the analysts and to provide any additional input either through a shared google document or email.
-EFH analysts recorded the comments received, as well as our responses to those comments.
+Once SAs and stock experts had completed their reviews of the documents listed in Section 2.2 above, they were asked to inform the analysts and to provide any additional input either through a shared document or via email.
+We recorded the comments received, as well as our responses to those comments.
+The summary of this back-and-forth communication forms the body of Chapter 3.

 Overall, we are very appreciative of the engagement by the SAs and stock experts in their reviews, and, in particular, when additional communication was required to address their concerns.

-The summary of this iterative communication forms the body of Chapter 3.
 Some SAs and stock experts raised concerns in their reviews.
 These concerns included model performance and sources of data, both the data included in the analyses and data with the potential to be included in future analyses.
 The EFH analysts engaged with the SAs in further communications to address these concerns.
-Due to the timing of events in fall 2021 (i.e., the SA review deadline was

-September 1, 2021 and the September Joint Groundfish Plan Team meeting was held the week of September 20, 2021), much of the EFH analyst team communication with SAs took place between the September Joint Groundfish Plan Team meeting week and November 1, 2021, prior to providing the first draft of this report for the November Joint Groundfish Plan Team meeting on November 9, 2021.
+Due to the timing of events this fall (i.e., the SA review deadline was September 1, 2021 and the September JGPT meeting was held the week of September 20, 2021), much of our (EFH analysis team) communication with SAs has taken place between the September JGPT meeting week and the present (November 1, 2021 at the time of this writing).

-EFH analysts responded to SAs and stock experts who communicated concern about the SDMs or EFH maps either through collaboration and replies in shared documents, through emails, or in conversations between reviewers and EFH analysts.
-As indicated above, these communications have been saved for future reference and summarized in this Report.
-When additional communication was necessary, EFH analysts contacted the SA(s), providing them with revised model fit metrics, methods, and revised results for their species along with a request for a conversation or an email response indicating that their concern had or had not been met.
-In all cases, a positive resolution was reached when additional communication was required and all SA and stock expert reviews of components 1 and 7 are now complete.
+We responded to SAs and stock experts who communicated concern about the SDMs or EFH maps either through collaboration and replies in shared documents, through emails, or in conversations between reviewers and analysts.
+As indicated above, we have saved those communications for future reference and summarize the outcomes in this Report.
+When additional communication was necessary, we contacted the SA(s), providing them with revised model fit metrics, methods, and revised results for their species along with a request for a conversation or an email response that their concern had or had not been met.
+In all cases, when the SA was able to respond, a positive resolution was reached.
+In some cases, the SA has not yet been able to respond at the time that this document is being drafted (November 1, 2021).